ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 In order to test our nuxt application using more than one Micro-frontend we'll create a new one named `bar-nova`.

-Create a new nova following the steps mentioned before.
+Create a new nova following the same steps mentioned before.

 ```shell
 ara new:nova -t vue bar-nova
 ```

-Change the view name from `Example` to `Bar` in `src/index.js:
+Change the view name from `Example` to `Bar` in `src/index.js`:

 ```js
 import { load, Vue, mountComponent, loadById } from 'hypernova-vue'